bclynch/pomb-old/README.md

 - Need a way for user to reorder junctures or perhaps just by time ... need to consider
 - Work on separate page for junctures beyond the trip viewer for more information like data if avail and otherwise.
 Could show graphs, map with specific part visited etc.
     - Need metric / imperial conversion for graphs / data (total distance, elevation climbed / descended / flat) -- Did the stats on juncture page.
 Need to hold this info in settings based on local storage and have toggles around where required.
 Need to do for chart data
+    - Component for toggle imperial / metric
     - Need to add posts, photos, description
 - Starting pin for trip - Maybe just have a similar map interface to juncture where you can set the starting point.
-- Need a default img for marker w/o image (trip map + juncture + juncture modal)
 - BUG - date picker jacked up
 - Linode Hosting
 - Mobile usage!